roadrunner-server/roadrunner-docs/docs/en/php/developer.md

   pool.debug: true
 ```

+In this mode, RR will not create a worker when RR starts, no matter what you specify in the configuration, until you send a request.
+If you send 2-3-n parallel requests, RR will create 2-3-n workers.
+After the response, RR stops and removes the worker.
+This can also be done using the `Jobs` plugin and the `Jobs` consumers.
+Each consumed message will create a worker.

+This is done to always load your last code into the PHP worker.

-# Restarting Workers
+## Restarting Workers

-RoadRunner provides multiple ways to safely restart worker(s) on demand.
+RoadRunner provides several ways to safely restart workers on demand.
 Both approaches can be used on a live server
-and should not cause downtime.
+and should not cause any downtime.

 ## Stop Command